 It is finally September and with that comes apple themed everything in many schools across America.
-I am linking up with some of my favorite blogging buddies to bring you some awesome appleliousness!
+I am sharing some of my favorite September awesome appleliousness!
 We use to always do an apple themed unit of study in September.
 It was always such a fun unit to do after that busy first few weeks of assessments and such.

 Here are some of the fun things we do with apples.

 This is such a simple experiment and you don’t need a lot of things.

 Create a simple chart and ask the kids to predict if they will sink or float.
 Have the kids drop the apples in the water and see what happens!